 Recruiting the right person is challenging.
 If you want to secure the best talent, you need to be competitive and stand out from the crowd.
 A good salary isn’t enough.
 Gen Z is looking for perks at work too, and salary advances are leading a global movement.

+Salary advances have proven extremely popular among employees.
 Outside of the UK, companies have been offering employee financial wellbeing benefits to their employees.

 These have been particularly popular across Europe and in the US.
 These benefits include giving employees the ability to access their pay before payday (known as earned wage access, salary advances, earnings on demand, early pay access, or pay on demand).